Xtube

-Xtube was a Canadian pornographic video hosting service and social networking site based in Toronto, Ontario.
+Xtube was a pornographic video hosting service and social networking site based in Toronto, Ontario.
 It was established in 2006 and is notable for being the first adult community site to allow users to upload and share adult videos.
 Xtube was not a producer of pornography, instead it provided a platform for content uploaded by users.
 User-submitted content included pornographic videos, webcam models, pornographic photographs, and erotic literature, and incorporated social networking features.